0xjet/hip/README.md

 ## References
 HiP design, analysis, and limitations are documented in the paper:

-* G. Roa, M. Suarez, J. Tapiador.
+* G. Roa, M. Suarez-Roman, J. Tapiador.
 [Hesperus is Phosphorus: Mapping Threat Actor Naming Taxonomies at Scale](foo), November 2025.